 Projects listed as "current projects" and "future" herein are for planning and conceptual purposes and may require further study and analysis.
 Public input will be sought before any final determinations on design are made.

 Fuquay-Varina is growing fast!
-The Town has over 30 transportation projects that are recently completed, actively under construction, or planned for the near future.
-The Town Board has approved $45 million in road projects are recently completed, currently being designed, acquiring Right-of-Way, or actively under construction.
+The Town has over 30 transportation projects that are recently completed, actively under design, or planned for the near future.
+The Town also passed a $20 Million Transportation Bond in November of 2021.

 Update: May 2021

 The NW Judd Parkway project construction is complete and is operable as of May 7, 2021.